gravitational/careers/challenges/platform/devops.md

 - It should take 4-8 hours to complete the challenge, be mindful of your own time and try and avoid scope creep.
 - We do not provide higher scores for submissions that are submitted quickly.
 - From when the challenge is started you have a maximum of 1 week to complete the challenge.
+- Keep answers to the questions brief, 4 to 5 sentences maximum.